 Section 2 — Limitations.
 This club shall not elect a person to active membership from a classification if the club already has five or more members from that classification, unless the club has more than 50 members, in which case, the club may elect a person to active membership in a classification so long as it will not result in the classification making up more than 10 percent of the club’s active membership.
 Members who are retired shall not be included in the total number of members in a classification.
 The classification of a transferring or former member of a club, or a Rotary Foundation alumnus as defined by the board of directors of RI, shall not preclude election to active membership even if the election results in club membership temporarily exceeding the above limitations.
 If a member changes classification, the club may continue the member’s membership under the new classification notwithstanding these limitations.

 Article 9 Attendance

-(Select one introductory paragraph to Section 1)

 Section 1 — General Provisions.
 Each member should attend this club’s regular meetings, or satellite club’s regular meetings if provided in the bylaws, and engage in this club’s service projects, other events and activities.
 A member shall be counted as attending a regular meeting if the member is present for at least 60 percent of the meeting, or is present and is called away unexpectedly and subsequently produces evidence to the satisfaction of the board that such action was reasonable, or makes up for an absence in any of the following ways:

-or

-Section 1 (for e-Clubs) — General Provisions.
-Each member should attend this club’s regular meetings.
-A member shall be counted as attending a regular meeting if the member participates in the regular meeting posted on the club’s website within one week following its posting, or makes up a missed meeting in any of the following ways:

 (a) 14 Days Before or After the Meeting.
 If, within fourteen (14) days before or after the regular time for that meeting, the member